 The following steps are required to completely configure our on premise SWOOP Miner.

 In order to provide you with the credentials we will require a mobile (or SMS friendly) number to send you an encryption key.
-Please provide this when requesting the script described below.
+Please provide this when requesting the installation script described below.

-1. Yammer Application Creation
+1. Yammer Application Creation for Miner

 In order for the miner to operate it must have a connection to the relevant Yammer Network via a Yammer Application.